 WhAT we DO

-At YAD, we take Athlete Development, at any level, very seriously.
+At YAD, we take Youth Athlete Development, at any age & level, very seriously.

 The science and practice of developing young athletes should not be viewed as separate disciplines.
 Rather, they are critical and complementary elements of the long-term athletic development (LTAD) process.